 Provide instructions when controls vary from the norm.
 If your app uses nonstandard controls, such as holding the remote in landscape mode, orient people quickly.
 Whenever possible, use animation or graphics to educate instead of lengthy screens of text.

-Use relevant and consistent language and imagery.
+Use relevant and consistent language and images.
 Always make sure guidance is appropriate for the current context.
 If someone’s using the Siri Remote, for example, don’t show game controller tips or graphics.
 Use language that’s consistent with the platform.
-You tap, click, and swipe the touch surface of the remote.
-You press buttons on the remote or game controller.
+People tap, click, and swipe the touch surface of the remote; they press buttons on the remote or game controller.